 Microfiber cleaning equipment such as mops and cloths are washable, and they must be washed on a regular basis in order to get the most use out of them.
-The professional cleaners Carpet Cleaning Battersea who work with microfiber cleaning equipment have shared some basic care and laundry instructions and advice that should help others maintain their microfiber rags and mops in better working condition for longer.
+The professional cleaners from Cleaning Services Enfield who work with microfiber cleaning equipment have shared some basic care and laundry instructions and advice that should help others maintain their microfiber rags and mops in better working condition for longer.

 Microfiber can be either machine washed or hand washed.
 When machine washing, do not wash in water hotter than ninety degrees centigrade.
 Also, do not use bleach or other similar products, do not apply fabric softeners either.
 Bleach (even oxygenated) will shorten the lifespan of the microfiber items drastically.
 Fabric softeners tend to clog the pores of the material, which makes it useless.
 It is absolutely crucial to wash microfiber equipment separately from any other fabrics as their lint will be sucked up by microfiber thus making it unusable.
 In case of hand washing microfiber items, simply use a generous amount regular dishwashing liquid and let drip dry.